Danster4/shop-shop-redux-remix/README.md

 ## Questions

 My GitHub username is danster4.
-The link to our Heroku website for this web application is (https://arcane-tor-84590.herokuapp.com/).
+The link to the Heroku website for this web application is (https://arcane-tor-84590.herokuapp.com/).
 The link to this project's repository is https://github.com/Danster4/shop-shop-redux-remix The link to my GitHub profile is https://github.com/danster4 .
 If you would like to contact me for any questions/concerns, please email me at danielmedfordurkov@gmail.com.

 ## ©️2022 danster4